 New York police officer suspended over apparent chokehold incident

-A New York police officer was suspended on Sunday after a video posted online appeared to show him rendering a Black man unconscious in a chokehold during an arrest, a few days after city councilors voted to make it a crime for police to use the grip.
+A New York City police officer has been suspended after a video posted online showed him apparently rendering a Black man unconscious in a chokehold after the city council voted to make it a crime for police to use the grip.

+New York City Police Commissioner Dermot Shea called the apparent chokehold incident during an arrest "disturbing" and said the officer was suspended without pay on Sunday, pending a full investigation.
 Scrutiny of the police has intensified across the country in the wake of the May 25 death of George Floyd, an unarmed Black man, during an arrest in Minneapolis.
 Video showed a white officer with his knee on Floyd's neck for nearly nine minutes.
-New York City Police Commissioner Dermot Shea called the apparent chokehold incident in New York "disturbing" and said the officer had been suspended without pay pending a full investigation.
-Shea also criticized the insulting language the arrested man had used.

-Shea said on Monday that the officers involved had shown "extreme restraint" in the minutes leading up to the apparent chokehold, in which three men, including the one who was taken down, cursed at the officers.
-"I think people should be condemning the acts, in my opinion, of the individuals, the language they used," Shea told New York Attorney Letitia James during a public hearing.
-James is investigating the use of force by police against protesters in the weeks since Floyd's death.
+At a hearing on Monday on the use of force by New York police during recent street demonstrations, Shea also criticized the insulting language used by the arrested man and two others who he said had cursed at the officers.
+The officers involved had shown "extreme restraint" in the minutes leading up to the apparent chokehold, Shea said.

-"I feel most bad for the people that have to walk by on that boardwalk," Shea said.
-"But at the end of that story, an officer put his hand around a person's neck, and that person was dealt swiftly with, was suspended."
-Cellphone and police body-cam videos showed many officers restraining the man on his stomach and one officer wrapping his arm around the man's neck.
-The New York Police Department banned chokeholds in 1993.
+Mayor Bill de Blasio called the officer's response unacceptable, but told reporters he was encouraged by the swift action taken against the officer, and because another officer on the scene stepped in to stop it.
+"That represents the best of our police, not letting something like that happen," de Blasio said.

 - READ MORE ON: